 Our experienced, licensed clinicians are here to create a plan uniquely tailored to meet your needs based on collaborative, family-integrated, and research-informed care.
 Together with you, your clinician, and your team of providers at the Lane Center, we will determine the best treatment approach to address your specific concerns and ensure you get the quality of care you deserve.

 We provide services to survivors of psychological trauma using evidence-based practices in treatment for active duty and retired veterans, family members, survivors of physical trauma or natural disaster, first responders, and behavioral health providers who are suffering from symptoms of trauma spectrum disorders such as combat/deployment stress, depression, anxiety, post-traumatic stress disorder (PTSD), secondary trauma and burnout.

-Services include individual trauma treatment, group therapy, technology-based interventions, psychological and neuropsychological assessment.
-Our service providers have years of experience providing mental health services to military members, their families, and civilian adults and children.
+Services include individual trauma treatment for teens and adults, family therapy, group therapy, and technology-based interventions.
+Our service providers have years of experience providing mental health services to first responders, military members, their families, and civilian adults and children.

 - Tricare West